tanayayaya1406/SKILLLAB_PROR-2026-Synapse/README.md

 -  **Input handling:** The system continuously receives input from the ultrasonic sensor, IR sensor, touch sensor, and DHT11 sensor.
   -  **Sensor reading:** The ultrasonic sensor measures obstacle distance, the IR sensor detects pits or stairs, and the DHT11 sensor monitors environmental conditions.
   -   **Decision logic:** The Raspberry Pi analyzes sensor data to determine whether obstacles or unsafe conditions are present.
 If danger is detected within a threshold range, the system activates warning alerts.
-  -    **Output behavior:** The buzzer or vibration motor alerts the user whenever an obstacle, pit, or unsafe condition is detected.
+  -    **Output behavior:** The buzzing sound alerts the user whenever an obstacle, pit, or unsafe condition is detected.
   -  **Communication logic:** The Bluetooth module sends emergency notifications or alert messages to a connected mobile device when the emergency touch sensor is activated.
   -   **Reset behavior:** The system continuously repeats sensor monitoring and automatically resets alerts once the danger condition is cleared.